lohedges/slsm/src/README.md

 This class provides functionality for generic finite-difference boundary point sensitivity calculations.
-Informally, the boundary point sensitivity describes the rate of change of the objective function associated with moving the boundary point in its normal direction.
+Informally, the boundary point sensitivity describes the rate of change of the objective function associated with moving the boundary point in the inward-pointing normal direction.

 The Sensitivity class provides a callback interface to allow the calculation of sensitivities for an arbitrary function.
 The `SensitivityCallback` must take